ariabuckles/blog/posts/common-markdown.md

 All of these complexities come in the name of writing convenience.
 That certainly seems like a reasonable goal--it would be wonderful if, when you write something, your meaning is understood and conveyed into the output correctly.
-That's the road Common Markdown has taken, and it's a reasonable road if you want to build a book-writing platform.
+That's the road CommonMark has taken, and it's a reasonable road if you want to build a book-writing platform.

-But Markdown didn't get where it is today by being the ideal format to write longform text in (it certainly is a wonderful format to write longform text in, and if you're looking for a dialect to do exactly that, Common Markdown looks like a very nice dialect to work in).
+But Markdown didn't get where it is today by being the ideal format to write longform text in (it certainly is a wonderful format to write longform text in, and if you're looking for a dialect to do exactly that, CommonMark looks like a very nice dialect to work in).
 Markdown became so popular because it was simple and somewhat extensible.